-While ministers and ministry must be oriented to the spiritual and practical (in that order) needs of others, and style can enjoy a certain freedom in expression, worship is always to be done in the manner prescribed by God himself.
+While ministers and ministry must be oriented to the spiritual and practical needs of others, and style can enjoy a certain freedom in expression, worship is always to be done in the manner prescribed by God himself.
 But, these days, music and the show frequently bleed over into the sacred and makes subordinate the message of the words of God.
-That was my problem with the Woodman.
+And, that was my problem with the Woodman.

 He reminded me immediately of Woody Woodpecker, a cartoon character that first appeared in a movie in 1940 and on television in 1957.
 Described as “outlandish” and “an insane bird” his visual trademark was a great tuft of bright red hair and a staccato manic-like laugh.

 He was the young staff pastor that came on stage to make the obligatory announcements from the church bulletin after the crowd had settled back into their seats.
 His presence on the big video screen made a part of me want to laugh, another part sad, and another part almost embarrassed.
-He wore a yellow bow-tie and white shirt that hung over his belt.
+He wore an over-sized yellow bow-tie and white shirt that hung over his belt.
 If you go to the Caribbean, the locals don’t tuck their shirts into their pants, shorts, or whatever.
 It’s de style, mon.
 But, the Woodman wasn’t in Barbados or the Virgin Islands, even though it was summer in Minnesota.
 I am a forgiving man and could have overlooked his fashion faux pax.
 But, the young man pastor’s hair is what finally did me in, and I went off whatever reservation I had at the church’s table of teachable moments.
 His hair was red and jelled, combed straight up all around his head.
 And, it just stayed that way.
-It didn’t finally stop, fall over into its natural and preferred position on his skull, saying, “Whew, I just couldn’t keep standing up there!
-I gotta lay down for a while and take a break!”

 Later that night, I thought about our visit to that church and recalled the only men I saw dressed with ties was the Woodman and myself.
 My wife said she thought she heard the family joiner in me saying, “Maybe that’s a conversational starting point… you know, the ties, something in common.”
 The joiner dude lost, though.
-The State Fair was coming to town in a few weeks.
-If you want to go to a carnival, go to carnival.
-If church, then let it be church, and please wear a tie.
+The State Fair was coming to town so, if you want to see a freak show, go to the Fair.
+But, if church, then go easy on the hair-gel and please, wear a tie.

 PURPOSE AND PLAN; A.M.G.